-HOW TO RENOVATE WITHOUT REQUIRING TOWN PLANNING APPROVAL
+HOW TO RENOVATE WITHOUT REQUIRING TOWN

+PLANNING APPROVAL

 Building work to TBC dwellings, being extensions or partial demolition, is assessed under City Plan 2014 and may require an application to Council.
 Some works can be undertaken as Exempt development and may only require Building Approval.
-Examples TBC dwelling building work not requiring town planning approval include (but are not limited to):
+Example TBC dwelling building work not requiring town planning approval include (but are not limited to):

-- Raising a dwelling (where setbacks and overall height are compliant); - Shifting a dwelling within a lot (where the dwelling addresses the same • frontage and setbacks are compliant); - Enclosing under the core of the dwelling; - Demolition of an internal wall or feature; - Demolition of any post-1946 additions or alterations such as an extension or free-standing outbuilding to reveal the original character of the house; - Where demolition of features enables replacement of replica features that are consistent with the traditional character style e.g. replacing original balustrade or fretwork; and - Demolition or extensions behind the highest and rearmost point of the roof, where on a standard allotment.
+Raising a dwelling (where setbacks and overall height are compliant); Shifting a dwelling within a lot (where the dwelling addresses the same frontage and setbacks are compliant); Enclosing under the core of the dwelling;

-Please be aware that some additional complications arise where building work to a TBC dwelling occurs on a small lot (less than 450 square metres), if the site is impacted by additional Overlays e.g. Flood or Waterway Corridor Overlays or as a result of the provisions of a Neighbourhood Plan.
+Demolition of any post-1946 additions or alterations such as an extension or free-standing outbuilding to reveal the original character of the house; Where demolition of features enables replacement of replica features that are consistent with the traditional character style e.g. replacing original balustrade or fretwork; and a TBC dwelling occurs on a small lot (less than 450 square metres), the site is impacted by additional Overlays e.g. Flood or Waterway Corridor Overlays, or as a result of the provisions of a Neighbourhood Plan.